 T: At the same order.

 C: Yes. and then, I wanted to go back to upstairs, but then I had the same obsession again.
 I thought maybe I should check for one more time.
-Then, I said to myself “I’ve already checked it again”.
-But, then I saw that image again in my mind.
+Then, I said to myself “I’ve already checked it for one more time”.
+Then, I saw that image again in my mind.

 T: In which you are turning the knob.